What Is a Last Will and Testament—and Why You Need One

 If minor children survive you, you can designate in your will the person you wish to serve as the guardian of your children.

 If you leave no will (i.e., if you die “intestate”), the court appoints someone to ensure your property is distributed according to the state’s laws.
-You can designate the person you wish to be the “executor” of your will in your will.
+This is the probate process, and you can designate the person you wish to be the “executor” of your will in your will.

 An executor (called a “personal representative” in some states) is the person legally charged with carrying out the terms of your will.
 The executor gathers your property, notifies creditors of your death, pays any debts due, and distributes your remaining property according to the wishes expressed in your will.